Nicky Featherstone: Hartlepool United

 On 31 October 2014, Featherstone returned to the Football League by signing with Hartlepool United on a short-term deal.
 The following day, Featherstone made his debut in a 2–2 draw with Newport County.
 On 2 February 2015, Featherstone extended his contract until the end of the season.
 On 25 June 2015, Featherstone signed a new deal with Hartlepool.
 On 27 August 2016, he scored his first goal for Hartlepool in another 2–2 draw with Newport County.
-On 7 March 2020, he made his 250th appearance for Hartlepool in a 0–1 defeat to Ebbsfleet United.
+On 7 March 2020, he made his 250th appearance for Hartlepool in a 1–0 home defeat to Ebbsfleet United.
 Featherstone signed a new contract at the end of the 2019–20 season after an impressive campaign.

 In the 2020–21 campaign, Featherstone played an integral role in central midfield and formed a strong relationship with Mark Shelton and Gavan Holohan in midfield as Hartlepool qualified for the play-offs in 4th place.
 In the play-off eliminator against Bromley, Featherstone played an excellent long ball through to Rhys Oates to open the scoring for Pools in a 3–2 win.
-In the 2021 National League play-off Final, Featherstone started in the final but missed a penalty in the shootout.
+In the 2021 National League play-off final, Featherstone started in the final but missed a penalty in the shootout.
 However, Hartlepool prevailed 5–4 on penalties and were promoted back to the Football League.
 Featherstone lifted the play-off trophy alongside club captain Ryan Donaldson.
-Following Hartlepool's promotion back to League Two, Featherstone was announced as Hartlepool's new club captain and signed a new two year contract.
+Following Hartlepool's promotion back to League Two, Featherstone was announced as Hartlepool's new club captain and signed a new two-year contract.

-In the 2022–23 season, he moved into the top ten most appearances list for Hartlepool United.